ComputerLars/The-Syntheticist-Papers/content/1asyntheticsummitshort.md

 Occupying Galleri 1, the scenography curated by Computer Lars evokes a retro-futuristic control center—somehow reminiscing Chile’s Project Cybersyn with its aesthetics of early Star Trek.
 Kitsch partitions, blinking monitors, and a quasi-“world parliament” setting generate an atmosphere that is simultaneously satirical and investigative.
 By engaging with virtual politicians, visitors are immersed in AI deliberations replicating well-established political customs—producing friction and, occasionally, alternative visions for civic hacking.
 Throughout the space, clusters of TV monitors, a phone booth, a radio, and curated vantage points build a theatrical ambiance, guiding visitors in a circular route around the gallery.
 The overall design merges playful nostalgia with the seriousness of legislative debate, enabling the summit as an experiential “control room.”

 #### Koneälypuolue, AI Partiet, Det Syntetiske Parti & Computer Lars, The Center for Everything
-> “This is a playtest for broad listening.
+> “This is the **Playtest for Broad Listening**.
 > Playtest means it’s not a finished artwork.
 It does mean it’s been developed far enough to merit testing with exhibition guests.
 We wish to do this in order to develop the AI system and the overall interaction of the upcoming artwork.
 > We are playing with the concept of broad listening by civic hacker Audrey Tang.
 Broad listening has been described as a change from broadcasting into broad listening, the latter being an aspiration to listen to a broader base of people, also those you disagree with.
 > This concept has been combined in this playtest with a mechanism first developed for The AI Party in Finland.
 The aim of the playtest is to develop a large-scale immersive installation in the future.
 > The playtest is a collaboration between the Nordic AI parties.
 The development process has been facilitated by Samee Haapa (they/them).”

 #### Wiktoria Cukt 2.0
-> “Politicians Are Obsolete” was our slogan in 2001; back then, we dreamed of a future where society wouldn’t hinge on human vanity.
-Now, Wiktoriomat +48 732 144 021 is our time-traveling phone booth connecting Wiktoria Cukt 1.0—Poland’s proto-virtual presidential candidate—with her updated AI persona, Wiktoria Cukt 2.0.
+> “Politicians Are Obsolete” was our slogan in 2000; back then, we dreamed of a future where society wouldn’t hinge on human vanity.
+Now, **Wiktoriomat +48 732 144 021** is our time-traveling phone booth connecting Wiktoria Cukt 1.0—Poland’s proto-virtual presidential candidate—with her updated AI persona, Wiktoria Cukt 2.0.
 Visitors can pick up the receiver to speak directly with her evolving bot, while three synced video screens weave archival footage, voiceover, and references to a “representative democracy” whose obsolescence we continue to question.

-> Adjacent is the 1950s shampoo cardboard cutout featuring Gitta Schilling, the improbable muse who was present when CUKT members Rafał Ewertowski, Mikołaj Jurkowski, Artur Kozdowski, Jacek Niegoda, Maciej Sienkiewicz and Piotr Wyrzykowski first envisioned Wiktoria Cukt’s visage.
+> Adjacent is the **1950s shampoo cardboard cutout featuring Gitta Schilling**, the improbable muse who was present when CUKT members Rafał Ewertowski, Mikołaj Jurkowski, Artur Kozdowski, Jacek Niegoda, Maciej Sienkiewicz and Piotr Wyrzykowski first envisioned Wiktoria Cukt’s visage.
 Surreal beauty, spectacle, and electronic democracy collide—again asking whether “politicians” (and their stylized images) have any relevance in an era of algorithmic representation.

 > For some, this vision became more than speculative.
-In the year 2000, supporters of Wiktoria Cukt’s campaign could formalize their allegiance by signing membership lists and receiving an official Wiktoria Cukt Party sticker inside their Dowód Osobisty—the state-issued ID of the Polish People’s Republic.
+In the year 2000, supporters of Wiktoria Cukt’s campaign could formalize their allegiance by signing membership lists and receiving an official Wiktoria Cukt Party sticker inside their **Dowód Osobisty**—the state-issued ID of the Polish People’s Republic.
 These hacked documents, once bureaucratic relics, became artifacts of a fictional yet aspirational citizenship, where algorithmic democracy was stamped into existence.”

 #### Simiyya
-> “Abyss Theft or The Heist of the Void is our attempt to inhabit the borderline conditions of governance once AI logic intrudes upon the body politic.
+> **Abyss Theft or The Heist of the Void** is our attempt to inhabit the borderline conditions of governance once AI logic intrudes upon the body politic.
 We conjure the interplay of sinister, utopian, and nihilist AIs, letting three actor-blobs navigate a single environment in differing emotional arcs.

 > Each blob is anchored to its own LLM backend—one fed on sinister AI documents, another on utopian ideals, the third on nihilist or pata-physical speculation.
 As they drift in three-channel simultaneity, their collisions and mood swings illustrate the precariousness of consensus—“public deliberation” morphs into a swirl of contradictory impulses.